spectrum-health-systems/myavatool-web-service/src/Resources/Dev/development-notes.md

 This functionality will end up being relatively complex, so we will be building it out in chunks.
 We will start out simple, and add complexity with each version.

-Confirm that the current medication dose:

-1. Does not exceed X% of the previous dose
-AND/OR
-2. Does not exceed Xmg of the previous dose
-AND
-3. Does not exceed Xmg

 ## FUNCTIONALITY: UPCOMING DEVELOPMENT